 Given the subterranean beauty of Coober Pedy why don’t more Australians build underground?
 You would think that Australian home-owners would take advantage of building underground, especially as in summer the whole of Australia swelters.
 Well, unlike Coober Pedy most cities in Australia are not built on sandstone, a rock which is easy to excavate but also strong and stable enough to support habitability.

-Building an underground extension in many urban areas in Australia can be fraught with problems and hurdles.
-The following are major inhibitors we some across which deters home-owners and builders from extending or renovating underground:
+Building an underground energy-efficient extension in many urban areas in Australia can be fraught with problems and hurdles.
+The following are major inhibitors we come across which deters home-owners and builders from extending or renovating underground:

 Shoring your Home: to build an extension underground requires the shoring (building of a support structure) of your current home so that it does not collapse during excavation.
 This is usually quite expensive.